image-js/image-js-docs/docs/Features/Comparison/add.md

 This method works only with images.
 :::

-Method called `add`, opposed to [`subtract`](./subtract.md 'internal link on subtract'), takes another Image and makes an addition between each respective pixel.
+Add method, opposed to [subtract](./subtract.md 'internal link on subtract'), takes another Image and makes an addition between each respective pixel value.
 It works like this:

 ```ts